 - To disable Calls, you will need to contact Jostle.

-- Record, screen capture, or screen sharing features are not included in the Beta.
+- Record or screen capture features are not included in the Beta.

 - Calls Beta is not compatible with Mobile.